j-maly/XmlTestTeamCityPlugin/README.md

 XSpec scenarios in your TeamCity server
 -------------------------------------------

-XmlTest is a Plugin for continuous integration server [TeamCity](http://www.jetbrains.com/teamcity/).
+XmlTest is a plugin for continuous integration server [TeamCity](http://www.jetbrains.com/teamcity/).

 It allows you to integrate your **XSpec scenarios** to your continous integration workflow.